ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 ## 🏆 National Championship Victory

 ### Overview
 The ShahroodRC team achieved a remarkable victory by securing **first place** in the **National WRO Competition**, the official qualifying event for the World Robot Olympiad (WRO) 2025 in the Future Engineers category.
-Held in **August 2025** in **Rasht, Iran**, this triumph highlighted our team’s dedication, teamwork, and innovative approach.
+Held in **August 2025** in **Rasht, Iran**, this success highlighted our team’s dedication, teamwork, and innovative approach.
 Competing against numerous talented teams, we excelled in navigating challenging tracks, earning our qualification for the WRO 2025 International Final in Singapore (26–28 November 2025).

 ### Competition Highlights
 - **Event**: Iran National Robotics Competition (WRO 2025 Qualifier)
 - **Date**: August 2025
 - **Location**: Rasht, Iran
 - **Achievement**: 1st Place, qualifying for WRO 2025 International Final
-- **Key Moment**: Our robot successfully completed both the Open and Obstacle Challenges, demonstrating precision and reliability under competitive pressure.
+- **Key Moment**: Our robot completed both the Open and Obstacle Challenges, demonstrating precision and reliability under competitive pressure.

 ### Visuals
 <div align="center">